 Mentioned only in the second chapter of Matthew, the identity of the wise men or Magi has fascinated those who study the Bible.
 Who are these mysterious people who came "from the East" (Matthew 2:1) seeking to paid homage to the one born "King of the Jews?"
 What country did the Magi come from?
 How far did they have to travel to reach Judea and Jerusalem?

 We first learn of the Magi in relation to Herod the Great.
 The book of Matthew tells us that these distant travelers not only had a basic knowledge of the Scriptures, they had revealed to them a critical piece of prophecy no one else possessed.

 The birth of our Savior not only took Jerusalem by complete surprise but also the religious leaders whose job it was to understand the word of God and teach it to the people!

-Following a special "star" (almost certainly an angel) from their homeland, the wise men and their huge entourage arrive in Jerusalem and immediately seek Herod's assistance (Matthew 2:1 - 2).
+Following a special "star" (almost certainly an angel) from their homeland, the wise men and their huge entourage arrive in Jerusalem and immediately seek Herod's assistance.

 Here is something that is often overlooked.
-The Magi are not your average travelers who, passing near Jerusalem, thought it would be nice to visit the city.
-They are so important that they request and receive an immediate audience with a man known for his brutality and ego!
+The Magi were not your average travelers who, passing near Jerusalem, thought it would be nice to visit the city.
+They were so important that they requested and received an immediate audience with a man known for his brutality and ego!

 After Herod and his honored guests exchange information, the travelers from the east leave for Bethlehem.

 The Magi ultimately find where Jesus is located and present their gifts to the family (Matthew 2:11).
 Warned by an angel not to go back to Jerusalem, they bypass the city and take another route home (verse 12).